MapleTech-Digital/.github/profile/README.md

 - MapleTech is staffed by Canadians, so you know we're friendly and actually care about you ♥ and the quality of our work

 ### 🍿 even more Fun Facts
-  - We may be entirely virtual so that our reach is worldwide, but we are based exclusively in beautiful British Columbia, Canada, with team members spanning the whole province!
+  - 🍁 We may be entirely virtual so that our reach is worldwide, but we are based exclusively in beautiful British Columbia, Canada, with team members spanning the whole province!
+  - 👨‍💻 We create all of our technology in-house from scratch, using decades worth of real world experience!